mmbdtp/mmbdtp.github.io/seq-data/short-read-qc-answers2.md

 * We now have a single main GC peak due to removing the adapter.
 * N content is the same as before as we don’t have any Ns in these reads.

+If these plots are unclear, you can refer to the notes for the previous exercise, [Answers to exercise 2](/seq-data/short-read-qc-answers).

 Answers for [short-read-qc exercises]({{site.baseurl}}/modules/sequencing/short-read-qc/)

 [Back to Programme]({{site.baseurl}}/modules/sequencing/week-2-programme/).